On Singular Integrals and Quantitative Rectifiability in Parabolic Space and the Heisenberg Group: Introduction

 Some very important machinery in the proof of the Nazarov-Tolsa-Volberg result was introduced by Eiderman, Nazarov, and Volberg in \cite{ENV}, where the authors show that the Riesz transform cannot be $L^2$-bounded with respect to a measure with poor lower-density properties.
 The result of \cite{ENV} was later extended to ``Riesz transforms" associated to elliptic equations with H\"older coefficients by Conde-Alonso, Mourgoglou, and Tolsa in \cite{CMT}.
+In \cite{MMPT}, Molero, Mourgoglou, Puliatti, and Tolsa extended the result further to operators with DMO-type (Dini mean oscillation) coefficients.

 In a recent survey on rectifiability, Mattila highlights the scarcity of results concerning the geometric consequences of the boundedness of singular integrals in \emph{parabolic space} and in the \emph{Heisenberg group} (see Sections~11.5 and~11.6 of~\cite{Mat}).
 The goal of this paper is to take a step in this direction by developing David--Semmes-type theorems in these settings.
 In the Heisenberg group, we show that a result analogous to Theorem~\ref{DSthm} holds.
 In contrast, we find that parabolic space behaves quite differently: the analogue of Theorem~\ref{DSthm} in parabolic space is, in fact, \emph{false}.
 Although we provide results in all integer codimensions, we first describe the parabolic codimension-one case here; the higher-codimension case is more intricate and will be discussed later (Section \ref{parastate}).
 Specifically, there exist codimension-one Ahlfors regular measures in parabolic space for which a large class of parabolic Calderón--Zygmund operators (CZOs) are $L^2$-bounded with respect to the measure, yet the measures fail to be parabolically uniformly rectifiable.
 The ``large class of CZOs'' is defined precisely in Subsection~\ref{CZOdefs}.
 In particular, this class is designed to retain the essential features of the \emph{parabolic Riesz transform}---that is, the parabolic CZO obtained by convolving with the spatial gradient of the fundamental solution to the heat equation.
 These counterexample measures possess a peculiar structure: they are highly concentrated in the spatial component of parabolic space.
 We recover a David--Semmes-type theorem in the parabolic setting by imposing, in addition to the boundedness of singular integrals, a new Carleson set condition called the {\bf HSDC} (\emph{higher spatial dimension condition}).
 This condition asserts that it is rare for a measure to be close, in the sense of optimal transport distance, to one of these pathological examples.
 For codimension-one measures in parabolic space, we prove the following theorem (see Section \ref{parastate} for the precise statement).